Skip to main content

 Processing Information

-The Santa Barbara Legacy Reel Audio Tape Collection was processed by Leslie A. Ervin and Chris S. Ervin CA from April to July 2022.
+The Santa Barbara Legacy Reel Audio Tape Collection was prepared for digitization by Leslie A. Ervin and Chris S. Ervin CA from April to July 2022.
+The tapes were digitized in 2023 through the California Revealed Digitization and Preservation Program.
+The collection guide description was refined by Chris S. Ervin CA in 2024.

 Title